Anaphylaxis: Other

-Gastrointestinal symptoms may include severe crampy abdominal pain, diarrhea, and vomiting.
+Gastrointestinal symptoms may include severe crampy abdominal pain and vomiting.
 There may be confusion, a loss of bladder control or pelvic pain similar to that of uterine cramps.
 Dilation of blood vessels around the brain may cause headaches.
 A feeling of anxiety or of "impending doom" has also been described.

 Causes

 Anaphylaxis can occur in response to almost any foreign substance.
 Common triggers include venom from insect bites or stings, foods, and medication.
 Foods are the most common trigger in children and young adults, while medications and insect bites and stings are more common in older adults.
 Less common causes include: physical factors, biological agents such as semen, latex, hormonal changes, food additives and colors, and topical medications.
 Physical factors such as exercise (known as exercise-induced anaphylaxis) or temperature (either hot or cold) may also act as triggers through their direct effects on mast cells.
-Events caused by exercise are frequently associated with cofactors such as the ingestion of certain foods or taking an NSAID.
+Events caused by exercise are frequently associated with cofactors such as the ingestion of certain foods or taking an NSAID.Anaphylaxis caused by a combination of exercise and consumption of certain foods is known as food-dependent exercise-induced anaphylaxis (FDEIA).
 In aspirin-exacerbated respiratory disease (AERD), alcohol is a common trigger.
 During anesthesia, neuromuscular blocking agents, antibiotics, and latex are the most common causes.
 The cause remains unknown in 32–50% of cases, referred to as "idiopathic anaphylaxis."
 Six vaccines (MMR, varicella, influenza, hepatitis B, tetanus, meningococcal) are recognized as a cause for anaphylaxis, and HPV may cause anaphylaxis as well.